 This contest is for teachers with students between 5th and 12th grade.
 Each podcast should be between three and 12 minutes long.

-We'll announce our winners in April.
+We'll announce our winners in the coming weeks.
 The winning podcast submissions will be featured in segments on Morning Edition or All Things Considered.